Rhizomatic-IO/rhizomatic/README.md

 ### The Assembly Plugin

 A system image can be created using the Rhizomatic Gradle assembly plugin.
-The plugin will create an image from the required Rhzimatic libraries, application modules, and transitive third-party dependencies:
+The plugin will create an image from the required Rhizomatic libraries, application modules, and transitive third-party dependencies:

 ```groovy